Your Company is Only As Healthy As Your Employees

 Benefits of regular meditation practice have now been scientifically proven to bring about increased brain function, improved mental health, clarity and focus, regulation of emotions and feelings of peace and contentment amongst others.
 I love to share these amazing meditation practices in organisations as wellbeing in the workplace is becoming more and more necessary.
 Wellbeing initiatives can no longer be just a 'tick box' exercise, it must be high on any organisations agenda and both meditation and mindfulness are proving to be a cornerstone for any good wellbeing strategy.

 Laughter is a great de-stressor, mood enhancer, and is also a great equaliser - when we laugh together we bond and so laughter yoga is a great way to help create harmony within teams and improve teamwork and co-operation.
 When we combine laughter, with deep breathing, playfulness and relaxation, magic seems to happen.
 I have seen many people transform during the course of one laughter yoga class, all the tension they walked in the room with suddenly gone.
 If you are really serious about introducing effective stress management tools for your organisation then I would invite you to explore laughter yoga as one of them.
-As a qualified Laughter Yoga Teacher Trainer I also train employees within organisations to lead Laughter Yoga groups which can be much more cost effective.
-To see how popular Laughter Yoga is becoming within organisations then please visit
+Arrange a free consultation today to see how popular Laughter Yoga is becoming within organisations.

 The benefits of implementing a Wellbeing Strategy and Wellbeing Practices are varied.